 Instead of disappointment, this teacher saw something that morning she wasn’t expecting: a burning desire for knowledge.
 She didn’t want to let this opportunity to slip by.
 And so she gave the students a new challenge: “Let’s see if you can find evidence for what kind of animal might have eaten the plants, and then come up with ways to protect the new ones.”

 Her students examined the garden on hands and knees, looking for snail slime, chew marks, animal hairs, gopher holes, and other signs.
-They made hypotheses, and then designed plant protection systems that they thought would work.
+The culprits were discovered to be the not-so-little gophers.
+They decided that they didn’t want any imposters in their garden beds.
+There is a lot of information online similar to this link on how to get rid of pests like gophers.
+They however, went a different route, and designed plant protection systems that they thought would work.
 By the end of their study, the garden bed looked more like a miniature carnival than a bed of beans.
 There were moats around some plants, toothpick cages around others, and black boxes covering others yet.
-The students checked on their plants every few days, and asked to visit the garden during recess on their off-days.
+The students checked on their plants every few days and asked to visit the garden during recess on their off-days.

 During each visit, they measured the plants and graphed their growth.
 They hypothesized about why some grew better than others, even without pest protection.
 The student with the plant in the black box, for example, learned about plants needing sun and water in addition to protection.